MisgaXiong/Sripts_for_Paper/SARS-CoV-2-mutation/README.md

-#A tutorial for identification of unique mutations of SARS-CoV-2 variants
+# A tutorial for identification of unique mutations of SARS-CoV-2 variants
+=
 In order to establish a simple and accurate PCR based approach for determining the SARS-CoV-2 VOCs, we developed a pipeline to determine the unique mutations for SARS-CoV-2 variants.

 Author: Dongyan Xiong